It’s the perfect spread for pita triangles or a dip for crackers and veggies. Always the perfect accompaniment to your appetizer table.

 How to prepare chickpeas? (if you’re not using the canned version)

 You can definitely make hummus with canned chickpeas or garbanzos, but sometimes the end result is a little gritty feeling to the palate.
 Using canned is definitely convenient and super quick, but when I cook the chickpeas using my pressure cooker, the hummus turns out silky smooth.
-The pressure cooker breaks down the skins of the beans, which is why makes for that gritty texture in a canned bean-based version.
-With the popularity of the Intant Pot, whipping up a batch of chickpeas is easy peasy.
+The pressure cooker breaks down the skins of the beans, which causes for that gritty texture in a canned bean-based version.
+With the popularity of the Instant Pot, whipping up a batch of chickpeas is easy peasy.
 It just requires a little bit more planning.

 Of note, although not necessary, presoaking the beans overnight helps with any digestive distress you may suffer after eating beans.
 Just an FYI.
 The presoaked beans cook a little quicker, too.

 - 1 cup dried chickpeas, sorted and rinsed

 - 4 cups water

 - ½ cup chickpea cooking liquid

 - 1 Tablespoon cumin

 - ¼ cup extra virgin olive oil (I usually use a little less than that(